patrickodacre/2d-game-engine/README.md

 3. Update the debug.bat file to point to your installation of Visual Studio

-4. Open a command prompt and run the shell.bat file in the root of this project.

-This will setup your command prompt instance to compile using MSVC.
+4. Run shell.bat using a command prompt.

 5. Run build.bat to build the program.